donatik27/Lido/docs/lido-dao.md

 # Lido DAO

-The Lido DAO is a Decentralised Autonomous Organisation that manages the liquid staking protocols by deciding on key parameters (e.g., setting fees, assigning node operators and oracles, etc.) through the voting power of governance token (`LDO`) holders.
+The Lido DAO is a Decentralized Autonomous Organization that manages the liquid staking protocols by deciding on key parameters (e.g., setting fees, assigning node operators and oracles, etc.) through the voting power of governance token (`LDO`) holders.
 Also, the DAO will accumulate service fees and spend them on research, development, liquidity mining incentives and protocol upgrades.

 ## Why DAO?